sfc-gh-dwilczak/tutorials/docs/engineering/openflow/connectors/sftp/index.md

         ```

 !!! warning "Only required if your hosting openflow in Snowflake (SPCS)"
-    Lets create the network rule and external access that will allow openflow/snowflake to talk with google sheets.
+    Lets create the network rule and external access that will allow openflow/snowflake to talk with our SFTP.

     === ":octicons-image-16: Code"